"NOTHING IS CONTAINING US EXCEPT OUR THOUGHTS

 NOTHING CONTROLS US EXCEPT OUR BELIEFS"

 There is no such thing as a destiny, a better or worse life, it is simply our approach that will determine whether it will be a unique and precious gift or an eternal hell.
 We are constantly changing according to what we take in, not only through food, but also through our eyes, ears, touch and smell.
 All this is stored in our bodies, our hearts and especially our minds.
 We are the result of what we take in, but also of what we fail to eliminate.
 In a crisis, our body releases the waste accumulated due to physical and mental "malnutrition" by causing an illness.
-To get rid of this, it is essential to cultivate a global hygiene by maintaining a balance with ourselves, our environment and our habits, in order to stimulate our self-healing system.*
+To get rid of this, it is essential to cultivate a global hygiene by maintaining a balance with ourselves, our environment and our habitsin order to live in harmony and thus stimulate our self-healing system.*

 STRESS